Italian Butter Cookies

 Italian Butter Cookie Dough

-• Preheat the oven to 320ºF/160ºC and line two or three baking sheets with non stick parchment paper.
+- Preheat the oven to 320°F/160°C and line two or three baking sheets with non stick parchment paper.

-• Spoon the ⅓ of the dough into an extra large, heavy duty piping bag fitted with a large open star tip.
-If using a cookie press, spoon the dough in the cookie press which has been fitted with the desired coo⅓kie plate. (check manufacturers instructions).
+- Spoon ⅓ of the dough into an extra large, heavy-duty piping bag fitted with a large (I use Wilton or Loyal 6B) open star tip.
+If using a cookie press, spoon the dough into the cookie press fitted with the desired cookie plate. (check manufacturer instructions).

-• Cool for a minute or two on the baking tray before moving to a cooling rack.
+- Cool for a minute or two on the baking sheet before moving to a cooling rack.

 Decorating Cookies